AccountingPage address: http://grad.mnsu.edu/programs/bulletin/msacct.html

 MACC 650 (2) Tax Research and Consultancy This course concentrates on the skills needed to research tax questions.
 The research process employed to ascertain the state of the Federal tax law applicable to the facts, and the formulation of conclusions and professional recommendations is also explored.

-This course examines issues and rules governing the taxability of corporations and their shareholders.
-The tax concepts and rules related to the activities of formation, operations, distributions, and liquidation are reviewed for both C and S corporation entities and their shareholders.
+This course examines issues and rules governing the taxability of C-corporations and their shareholders.
+The tax concepts and rules related to the activities of formation, operations, distributions, and liquidation are reviewed for the C-corporation entity and its shareholders.

 MACC 655 (2) Fundamentals of Federal Income Tax